Steve Stricker increases lead to 6 shots in US Senior Open

 “I’m going to have to be the aggressor,” Kelly said.
 “He’s (Sticker’s) hitting it long and straight.
 He’s got a lot less in than me.
 He can pick apart a golf course.
 I’m going to have to play flawless.
 I mean, flawless.
 And I’m going to have to make a lot of putts.”

-Toms was third at 11 under after a 70.
+Defending champion Toms was third at 11 under after a 70.

 “It just wasn’t very good golf,” Toms said.
 “I was proud of the way I hung in there, got the ball up-and-down quite a few times today.
 I felt like I was in between clubs all day and I was either trying to hit one too hard, too easy, work it one way or the other, and I just never pulled off the shots.”